 Modified Barium Swallow Study

 As you swallow, your speech-language pathologist reviews your swallow mechanics in real time.
 The results of the study help you, your pathologist and your physician diagnose any swallowing challenges you may have.
-Together you can formulate your treatment and consider strategies for safer eating.
+Together we can formulate your treatment and consider strategies for safer eating.

-If you need an MBSS or other swallow study, call us at 760-482-5000 to schedule.
+If you need MBSS services, please call us at 760-482-5000 to schedule.